flyteorg/flyte/flyteidl/protos/docs/admin/admin.rst

 ------------------------------------------------------------------

-Indicates that a sent event was not used to update execution state due to the referenced execution already being terminated (and therefore inelegible for further state transitions).
+Indicates that a sent event was not used to update execution state due to the referenced execution already being terminated (and therefore ineligible for further state transitions).